Sri Lanka Holidays

 The Sacred Tooth Relic of Buddha

-The holy tooth relic was brought to Lanka from India during the reign of King Sirimeghavana (303-331 AD) of Lanka.
-When King Guhasiva of Kalinga (central-eastern India) faced defeat, the Tooth relic was hidden in his daughter Hemamala's hair & she was spirited away to Lanka.
-Arrival of Holy Tooth Relic with the Orissan princess caused a sensation.
-A fine temple was built to deposit the Tooth relic.
-The Perahera procession was initiated giving birth to the most colourful festival of the island, the tourist attraction of international standing, spectacular Kandy Esala Perahera pageant (parade + pagent + procession + celebration + veneration + rainwater conservation ritual) held in the month of July each year for a fortnight.
+The Holy Tooth Relic was brought to Lanka from India during the reign of King Sirimeghavana (303-331 AD) of Lanka.
+When King Guhasiva of Kalinga (central-eastern India) faced defeat at the hands of a Hindu invader, the Tooth Relic was hidden in his daughter Hemamala's hair & she was spirited away to Lanka.
+Arrival of Holy Tooth Relic with the Orissan princess initiated a landmark historical event of Sri Lanka.
+A fine temple was built to enshrine the Tooth relic.
+The Perahera procession was inaugurated giving birth to the most colourful festival of the island, the tourist attraction of international standing, spectacular Kandy Esala Perahera pageant (parade + pageant + procession + celebration + veneration + rainwater conservation ritual) held in the month of July each year for a fortnight.
 Every hotel room is booked up in advance by the tour operators for the foreign tourists & local tourists.
-Sri Lankans love to tour in their land.
+Sinhalese love to tour in their land.
+Though publicity for Sri Lanka in the World of Tourism is pathetically minimal, Sri Lanka Holidays take back seat to no tourist destination in the world.

-As the glorious ancient capitals Anurdhapura (437 BC-845 AD) & Polonnaruwa (846 AD-1302 AD) fell, the tooth Relic finally ended up in Kandy.
-Since its arrival the Tooth Relic has been the most sacred object of Buddhism, the most precious symbol of pride of the Sinhalese & sovereignty of the island.
-Treasured with veneration, carried around, hidden in sanctuaries, protected by the ancient kings of Lanka from the marauding Dravidian invaders from South India & protected by the medieval kings of Lanka from the Portuguese (1505-1656) & Dutch (1656-1796) who held sway in the coastal towns, the tooth has traversed through innumerable travails & calamities of the island even as recent as 1998.
+As the glorious ancient capitals Anurdhapura (437 BC-845 AD) & Polonnaruwa (846 AD-1302 AD) fell, the Tooth Relic finally ended up in Kandy.
+Since its arrival the Tooth Relic has been the most sacred object of Buddhism, the most precious symbol of pride of the Sinhalese & sovereignty of the island of Sri Lanka.
+Treasured with boundless veneration, carried around in great pomp in pageants, hidden in sanctuaries, protected by the ancient kings of Lanka from the marauding Dravidian invaders from South India & protected by the medieval kings of Lanka from the Portuguese (1505-1656) & Dutch (1656-1796) who held sway in the coastal towns, the tooth has traversed through innumerable travails & calamities of the island even as recent as 1998.

 Barbarism & Savagery

 Year 1998.
-That was at the bloody hands of the barbaric terrorists who weren't able to break into the premises, suicide bombed at the entrance, with a truckload of explosives, damaging the Octagon.
+The ultimate barbarism & savagery was at the bloody hands of the modern barbaric terrorists who weren't able to break into the temple proper: suicide bombed at the entrance, with a truckload of explosives, damaging the Octagon.
 The scars have been repaired; crash barriers erected; the foreign tourists returned joining the unperturbed local devotees.
-To give the due credit to the devil, the exploitative British colonialists (1815-1948), we mustn't fail to remark that the colonialist British, honouring the convention-the document of capitulation of Lanka - in 1815, entrusted the Sacred Tooth Relic to the Buddhist Monks to retain the heritage of the island.
+To give the due credit to the devil, the exploitative British colonialists (1815-1948), we mustn't fail to remark that the colonialist British, honoring the convention-the document of capitulation of Lanka - in 1815, entrusted the Sacred Tooth Relic to the Buddhist Monks to retain the heritage of the island.
 The modern terrorists didn't entertain such notions: their barbarism has no bounds.
-The savagery hatched to destroy a world heritage site, barbarism hatched to wipe off the tradition & culture of Sinhalese & Buddhism in Sri Lanka, by providence, didn't come to desired end of terrorists
+The savagery hatched to destroy a world heritage site, barbarism hatched to wipe off the tradition & culture of Sinhalese & Buddhism in Sri Lanka, the ultimate motive of burying the palladium of the Sinhalese nation & Buddhist faith, by providence, didn't come to desired end of terrorists.

 Tusker Raja Museum

-The much adored elephant which carried the Tooth Relic casket in the Kandy Esala Perahera pageant for half a century was offered to the temple by a pious Buddhist family when he was very young.
-Raja was 85 when he died in 1988 after a half century of devoted service to the temple.
-Remains of the Sathdanta cast (meaning among other features, that seven part of its body-four legs, trunk, penis & tail-touch the ground when it stand upright) tusker elephant is stuffed & erected.
-Today it stands with its head high albeit in a glass cubicle.
+Also accessed from the temple of the Tooth are Raja tusker Museum, The Aluth Maligawa and The Sri Dalada Museum.
+The much adored elephant which had the honour of carrying the Tooth Relic casket in the Kandy Esala Perahera pageant for half a century was offered to the temple by a Buddhist philanthropist when Raja was very young.
+The beast had been intelligently conscious of the honor: his pride & decorum had been very much obvious & right on the button & well up on show during the Kandy Esala Perahera pageant.
+To witness such class & decorum in a beast was an enlightening to the hilt.
+Adored Raja was 85 when he died in 1988 after a half century of devoted service to the temple.
+Remains of the Saddanta cast (meaning Titan class in Sinhala, among other features, that seven part of its body-four legs, trunk, penis & tail-touch the ground when it stand upright) tusker elephant is stuffed & erected.
+Some skillfull Sinhalese artists took great pains & made no stone unturned to make the legendary beast stands tall with its head high, albeit in a glass cubicle.

 The Sri Dalada Museum